esmerek/terrific-zebra-dadb5/content/pages/services.md

       We care about real Workplace Wellbeeing.
 Would you like to learn more?

+      ##### Start with a package

+      #### #workanywhere Assessment

+      We analyze the given possibilities for working from any location.
+In doing so, we bring together the employees' perspective, the impact on teamwork and culture, and the technical requirements such as security and infrastructure requirements in one report.

+      **CHF 3'200**

       [Request](https://terrific-zebra-dadb5.netlify.app/services/)
     type: section_content
   - title: Agile Project Guidance